Jdouville8/writing-prompt-generator/README.md

 ### Planned Features

 - [ ] User prompt history and favorites
-- [ ] Community sharing of generated exercises
-- [ ] More synthesizers (Omnisphere, Massive X, Phaseplant)
+- [ ] More synthesizers (Operator, Massive X, Arturia Pigments)
 - [ ] Scale and mode suggestions for chord progressions
 - [ ] Audio examples for sound design exercises
 - [ ] Mobile-responsive design improvements
 - [ ] Export chord progressions as PDF sheet music
-- [ ] Collaborative writing sessions
 - [ ] Progress tracking and analytics

 ---

-**Built with ❤️ for creatives, by creatives**

-*Ideasthesia (noun): A neurological phenomenon in which stimulation of one sense involuntarily triggers experiences in another sense.
-The perfect name for a tool that bridges writing, music, and emotion.*
+*Ideasthesia (noun): A neurological phenomenon in which stimulation of one sense involuntarily triggers experiences in another sense.*